hapax/hapax.github.io/assets/bloch.md

 The sketch below represents the effect of different single-qubit noise channels on the Bloch sphere.
-The white circle lies on the *y-z* plane, while green lies on *x-y* and purple on *x-z*.
+The white circle lies on the *y-z* plane, green lies on *x-y* and purple on *x-z*.
 The white point represents |0⟩, the black point |1⟩, and the green point |+⟩.